Tmw/tiemenwaterreus.com/content/posts/linear-regression-elixir-phoenix-liveview-II.md

 }
 ```

-Its right there in the `offsetX` and `offsetY` where we get our coordinates witin the SVG.
+Its right there in the `offsetX` and `offsetY` where we get our coordinates within the SVG.

 ## Scaling the data